-Applicant's history of financial problems is documented in his credit reports, his 2014 interview, and his 2015 SOR response.
-The evidence establishes the delinquent accounts alleged in the SOR.
-AG ¶ 19 provides two disqualifying conditions that could raise a security concern and may be disqualifying in this case: "(a) inability or unwillingness to satisfy debts;" and "(c) a history of not meeting financial obligations."
-The Government established the disqualifying conditions in AG ¶¶ 19(a) and 19(c), requiring additional inquiry about the possible applicability of mitigating conditions.
+Applicant's history of financial problems is well documented in the file record.
+AG \P 19 provides two disqualifying conditions that could raise a security concern and may be disqualifying in this case: "(a) inability or unwillingness to satisfy debts" and "(c) a history of not meeting financial obligations."
+The record established the disqualifying conditions in AG $\P\P$ 19(a) and 19(c), requiring additional inquiry about the possible applicability of mitigating conditions.